 Adjunct Assistant Professor of Environmental Health

-Dr. Makris utilizes methodology and techniques towards the improved understanding of human exposures to environmental contaminants associated with carcinogenic or non-carcinogenic effects (type II diabetes, thyroid anomalies, adverse pregnancy outcomes).
-Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology and bioinformatics to address environmental health issues in different areas of the world, notably in Cyprus, Greece and Bangladesh.
+Dr. Makris utilizes targeted and untargeted techniques of the Exposome towards the improved understanding of human exposures to environmental chemicals and their metabolic health effects (type II diabetes, thyroid anomalies, liver diseases).
+Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology and bioinformatics to address environmental health issues in different areas of the world, notably in Cyprus, Greece and Kuwait.

-Under the auspices of the Cyprus University of Technology (CUT), Dr. Makris has started developing the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
-The ultimate goal of the Water & Health research program of Dr. Makris is to minimize the human health risk associated with chronic exposures to environmental chemicals.
+Under the auspices of the Cyprus University of Technology, Dr. Makris supervises the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
+The ultimate goal of the Water & Health research program is to minimize the human health risk associated with chronic exposures to environmental chemicals.
 Towards this goal, the Water & Health research program applies improved exposure assessment protocols for endocrine disruptors and disinfection by-products that refine the degree of association with their corresponding health outcomes.